Monday, 31 December 2018

 I became an Ice Breaker

 I heard an amusing anecdote today.
-Catherine had been at a Church house group recently and, by way of introduction, had mentioned to two people who didn’t know each other that they both knew me.
+A friend had been at a church house group recently and, by way of introduction, had mentioned to two people who didn’t know each other that they both knew me.
 This swiftly developed into an ice breaker:

 “My name is ..... and I know Susan Anderson because I used to be her doctor”